 Even though we each got a turn to raise the other from the water, I don’t think either case qualifies as any official kind of baptism.
 But I do think the moral is – you don’t ask a drowning man if he wants to be saved.

 Turns out he was right – sort of.
 No, he’ll never have to endure me placing him in a home, and while I do think he’s enjoying some beautiful trout streams, I don’t see him face down in one.
 Instead, I see him face down before the throne of grace, with his questions answered, his faith rewarded, and his spirit rejoicing.
-Today, and every day, I rejoice with him.
+This Father's Day and every day, I rejoice with him.
 How could I do any less?